junxit/us-congress-bills-116/bill.md

   >   - **(5)** *Unit determination* For purposes of determining the wholesale acquisition cost in carrying out this section, the Secretary shall determine a unit (such as a unit size) to apply.
   >   - **(6)** *Public posting* Beginning with respect to 2021, the Secretary shall publicly post on the Internet website of the Department of Health and Human Services—
   >     - **(A)** alternative percentages, dollar amounts, and lookback periods that, if applied under paragraph (1), would be projected to increase the number of applicable drugs for which a triggered SPIKE increase would occur for such year; and
-  >     - **(B)** the number of applicable drugs for which a triggered SPIKE increase would occur for such year of such an alternative percentage, dollar amount, or period were applied for such year.
+  >     - **(B)** the number of applicable drugs for which a triggered SPIKE increase would occur for such year if such an alternative percentage, dollar amount, or period were applied for such year.
   > - **(c)** *Justification described*
   >   - **(1)** *In general* The justification described in this subsection, with respect to a triggered SPIKE increase described in subsection (b)(1) of an applicable drug of a manufacturer, is—
   >     - **(A)** all of the information described in paragraph (2);